smeagol002/guacamole-gateway-client/projects/remote-desktop/README.md

 This is a remote desktop Angular 15+ component for connecting to nodejs [guacamole-gateway-ts gateway](https://www.npmjs.com/package/guacamole-gateway-ts)

 This is based off a previous work of raytecvision with little tweaks to make it work with guacamole-gateway-ts gateway.
-The work on this repo is highly experimental, and I have no prior experience on publishing packages to npm.
-Take this repo with a grain of salt.

 ##Code scaffolding
 Run ng generate component component-name --project remote-desktop to generate a new component.
 You can also use ng generate directive|pipe|service|class|guard|interface|enum|module --project remote-desktop.